-Natural disasters such as the ongoing wildfires in California, Hurricane Laura, tornadoes in Brazil, monsoon floods in South Asia, and the ongoing COVID-19 pandemic are constant reminders that emergencies can strike at any time, and without much (if any) warning.
+Natural disasters around the world such as wildfires, earthquakes, hurricanes, tornadoes, floods, and the COVID-19 pandemic are constant reminders that emergencies can strike at any time, and without much (if any) warning.
 Because disasters and emergencies can happen to anyone, anywhere, it is best to always be prepared – especially if you have a family that depends on you.
 Fortunately, there are many resources available on how to best plan for an emergency, including information from government agencies such as the Federal Emergency Management Agency (FEMA) and the Centers for Disease Control and Prevention (CDC).
 In this blog post, we provide you with an overview of these resources, links to emergency supply lists, and ideas on how you can use Sortifyd to help your family better prepare for natural disasters or emergencies.

 Food And Personal Belongings

 As all of us have discovered by now, when pandemics or natural disasters strike, normal daily activities get disrupted until the emergency is resolved.
 This may mean that businesses and services that you rely on regularly may not be open or easily accessible.
 Which is why you should at least have basic emergency supplies in your home at all times.
 This includes having enough food and water to feed everyone in your home for at least three days.
 Ready.gov provides a checklist of basic supplies you will need in an emergency.
 If you are a Sortifyd user, you can easily create such a list in your shared family account so everyone at home has access to it.